Skip to content

 Accessibility testing

-Accessibility testing in Inbox Vision highlights accessibility issues that may exist with your email to provide insight into which elements are not meeting accessibility standards.
-It analyzes your email content against some Web Content Accessibility Guidelines (WCAG).
-WCAG is a set of internationally recognized technical standards developed by the World Wide Web Consortium (W3C) to make web content more accessible to people with disabilities.
+Accessibility testing highlights potential accessibility issues in your email and shows which elements don’t meet standards.
+Braze analyzes content against select Web Content Accessibility Guidelines (WCAG), a set of internationally recognized standards developed by the W3C to make web content more accessible.

 How it works

-When you run an Inbox Vision test, the tool automatically checks for common email accessibility issues in the WCAG 2.2 AA rule set, such as missing alt text, insufficient color contrast, and improper heading structure, then categorizes the severity of each issue to help you prioritize fixes.
+When you run Inbox Vision, Braze automatically checks for common accessibility issues in the WCAG 2.2 AA rule set (such as missing alt text, insufficient color contrast, improper heading structure) and categorizes severity to help you prioritize fixes.

 Viewing accessibility testing results

 Accessibility testing generates results for each rule as passed, failed, or needs review in the Accessibility Testing tab.
-Each rule is categorized using POUR (Perceivable, Operable, Understandable, Robust), which are the four main principles behind WCAG.
+Braze categorizes each rule using POUR (Perceivable, Operable, Understandable, Robust), the four principles behind WCAG.

 POUR categories

-Issues are categorized under the four foundational POUR principles: Perceivable, Operable, Understandable, and Robust.
-Each principle addresses a different aspect of accessible design.
+Inbox Vision categorizes issues under the four foundational POUR principles: Perceivable, Operable, Understandable, and Robust.

 Severity levels

-Inbox Vision classifies accessibility issues by severity to help you prioritize remediation efforts.
+Inbox Vision classifies accessibility issues by severity to help you prioritize remediation.

 Understanding automated accessibility testing